 Compared to many similar communities, Batu Katak village and the river is very clean.
 You’ll find rubbish bins all over the village (a very rare find in Indonesia!), and signs about recycling and trash.
 I believe this is, in part, thanks to an organisation known as Green Life.
 But in no small part is successful because of the passion and open-mindedness of the community in general.

-Amenities in Batu Katak
+Amenities in Batu Katak, North Sumatra

 Batu Katak is a tiny village with very little in the way of shops.
 That’s why we love it so damn much.